JonathanTheofilas/Langtons-Bug-Farm/README.md

-# Langton's Vibers: Advanced Cellular Automata Playground
+# Langton's Bug Farm: Advanced Cellular Automata Playground

-**Langton's Vibers** is an interactive, visual simulation of various cellular automata, including Langton's Ant, Turmites, and other Turing machines.
+**Langton's Bug Farm** is an interactive, visual simulation of various cellular automata, including Langton's Ant, Turmites, and other Turing machines.
 Explore and experiment with multiple automaton types in a shared environment, each featuring customisable rules, behaviors, and controls.

 ---